phm97/objviewer/README.md

 - faces defined with relative indices

 Note that textured parts and non-textured parts can not cohabit in the same file.
-The obj files loaded must be fully textured or fully untextured, or else, it will result in a crash. objviewer does not support Mtl files yet.
-This may come in the future.
+The obj files loaded must be fully textured or fully untextured, or else, it will result in a crash.

 Texture files are loaded with GdkPixbuf.
 The supported file formats are the following :
 - bmp